This month, there's some harvesting, weed control and a need to keep a sharp eye out for troublesome pests and diseases.

 Be sure to check out my weekly gardening tips for other memory joggers in July.

-- Pick beans and peas early and when they are young.
-If you have lots and haven't the time to freeze them, do give them away to a friend or neighbour.
-Later they may repay the favour with something that you haven't got.
+- Pick beans and peas early - when they are young.
+If you have a lot and don't have the time to freeze them, give them away to a friend or neighbour.
+Hopefully, they'll repay the favour!

 - Mildew and other diseases can also quickly get a hold, and preventative treatment is the best form of attack.
 Spray prone plants with Fungus Fighter or other suitable fungicides.

 - Sow more courgettes.
 These will be fresh and young ready to replace those you planted earlier and those suffering from mildew.